welcomecurry/welcomecurry/README.md

 ### Hi there 👋
-- 🔭 I’m a Junior at the University of California, Berkeley
+- 🔭 I’m a Senior at the University of California, Berkeley
 - 📫 Reach me on: <a href="https://www.linkedin.com/in/amit-bhandal/"> <img src = "https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" width='80px' height='20px'/> </a>
 - ⚡ Fun fact: I can solve a 3*3 Rubix Cube!